cfw-guide/ios.cfw.guide/_pages/en_US/updating-to-14.3.md

 ---
-title: Updating to 14.2
+title: Updating to 14.3
+permalink: /updating-to-14-3
+redirect_from:
-permalink: /updating-to-14-2
+  - /updating-to-14-2
 ---

 {% include toc title="Table of Contents" %}

 Take caution with updating to iOS 14.0 - 14.2 as checkra1n only supports A9(X) and A10(X) devices at this time.
+14.3 support will come at a later date.
 {: .notice--danger }

 ## Required Reading